mngom2/Targeted_Adaptive_Design/gpytorch_on_aurora.md

 (We are supposion you already set the environment variables that provide access to the proxy host. )

-Start a sessiom, for example Interactive ssh Session on a Compute Node
+Start a session, for example Interactive ssh Session on a Compute Node
 ```
 qsub -I -q EarlyAppAccess -l select=1,walltime=60:00 -A Aurora_deployment
 ```